H. G. Dattatreya: Early life and education

-Dattatreya was born in 1942 in Chitradurga, in the erstwhile Kingdom of Mysore of British India (now in Karnataka) to Harihar Gundurao and Venkamma.
-He has six siblings; brothers H. G. Venkatesh, was a physicist at the Indian Institute of Technology Kharagpur; H. G. Suryanarayana Rao, is a professor of English in University of Mysore; and H. G. Somashekar Rao, a writer and an occasional actor.
+Dattatreya was born in 1942 in Chitradurga, in the erstwhile Kingdom of Mysore (now in Karnataka, India) to Harihar Gundurao and Venkamma.
+He has six siblings; brothers Venkatesh, who was a physicist at the Indian Institute of Technology Kharagpur; Suryanarayana Rao, is a professor of English in University of Mysore; and H. G. Somashekar Rao, a writer and an occasional actor.
 Dattatreya completed his education in Chitradurga.
 He secured the first rank in his matriculation exams in 1958, and second rank on completion of his pre-university course in 1959.
-He graduated with a degree in electrical engineering from University Visvesvaraya College of Engineering (UVCE), Bangalore, in 1964.
-In 1978, he obtained a master's degree in electrical communication engineering from Indian Institute of Science (IISc), Bangalore.
-He was the first and last person getting first rank in SSLC state board exams (1955) in Chitradurga school.
+He graduated with a degree in electrical engineering from University of Visvesvaraya College of Engineering (UVCE), Bangalore, in 1964.
+In 1978, he obtained a master's degree in electrical communication engineering from Indian Institute of Science (IISc), Bengaluru.

 Career

 In Indian Air Force

-After graduating in 1964, Dattatreya joined the Indian Air Force, as a Commissioned Officer in its Technical Branch.
-He subsequently trained at Air Force Technical College, Bangalore and while studying his post graduation in IISc, Bangalore, he received a certificate on completion of a project on "Management and Advance Technologies", in 1984.
+After graduating in 1964, Dattatreya joined the Indian Air Force, as a Commissioned Officer in its technical branch.
+He subsequently trained at Air Force Technical College, Bangalore, and while studying his post graduation at IISc, Bangalore, he received a certificate on completion of a project on Management and Advance Technologies, in 1984.
 He served the IAF for over 20 years, before retiring as a Wing Commander.
 Upon retirement, he served in the Management Academy of Hindustan Aeronautics Limited (HAL), the Staff Training College, as its Deputy General Manager and Principal.